3DO/christopherpoole.github.com/_posts/2013-03-28-ord-bot-hadron-unboxing.md

 ![](/static/images/ordbot/layer3.png)

-The anodised parts were indevidually wrapped in either bubble wrap or butchers paper.
+The anodised parts were individually wrapped in either bubble wrap or butchers paper.
 On the whole they seem to be of high quality, no sharp edges and precisely drilled.
-The extruder carririge (angled part) is anodised a slightly different blue to the other parts:
+The extruder carriage (angled part) is anodised a slightly different blue to the other parts:

 ![](/static/images/ordbot/anodised_parts.png)